thomaskroi1996/MarioBike64/README.md

 The frequency of hitting the acceleration button scales linearly with the data output, and the minimum power required to move is 50 W. Minimum HR is 100, minimum speed is 17 km/h.

-If HR, power and speed exceed certain thresholds, items are used.
+If HR, power and speed exceed certain thresholds, you can use an item by holding your hand on your forehead.
+Make sure you are in the center panel of the webcam footage.
 To hold an item for blocking, better aiming etc... threshold must be exceeded, and you have to make a fist above your forehead.
 Drifting is done by leaning into that direction.

 Next:
 - difficulty modes (modify minimum for acceleration and items)